 His Bodhran and Bouzouki playing can be heard on recordings and films including the 2010 film “Burke and Hare” (John Landis), Barulle’s album “Mananans Cloak”, Crossharbour album “CrossHarbour”, Ranagri “Tradition”, Tony Christie album “The Great Irish Song Book”, Cara’s album “Grounded”.
 He played Bouzouki, guitar, bodhran, harmonium, piano, and mandocello on Matt Tighe’s debut album, and composed the reel First Born which was used on James Patrick Gavin’s debut album Chewing the Fat.
 In 2022, he had the honour of teaching His Royal Highness The Prince Of Wales, and Her Royal Highness The Duchess of Cornwall how to play the bodhrán.

-London Born Tad Sargent, whose family roots come from Castlebar in county Mayo, started playing music at a young age on the piano.
-He started playing the bodhrán (the Irish drum) in 2002 after re-discovering his childhood love for Irish music.
-Learning about Irish music took years of attending sessions run by Irish music legends such as Mick O’Connor.
-He picked up the bouzouki in 2008 and favours the guitar shaped design.
+London Born Tad Sargent, whose family roots hale from Castlebar in county Mayo, started playing music at a young age on the piano.
+He started playing the bodhrán in 2002 after re-discovering his childhood love for Irish music.
+Learning about Irish music took years of attending sessions run by the London Irish banjo player Mick O’Connor.

-For enquiries about bookings, workshops and private tuition. please contact firstname.lastname@example.org for more details
+For enquiries please contact firstname.lastname@example.org for more details